AmyMaule/WhatsForDinner/README.md

   - “Paleo” is listed as a diet type, but is present in very few searches, whereas “Paleolithic” is not listed as a diet type, but has been present in many searches

 * There are multiple issues with the “include ingredients” feature – any ingredients selected must be included in the recipe for it to show up (unlike a “What’s in my fridge” style recipe search).
 Sometimes a search using 2 ingredients known to be in a Spoonacular recipe will produce no results.
 For example:
   - A “search recipes by title” search for Raspberry produces a recipe "[Strawberry-Raspberry Cobbler](https://spoonacular.com/strawberry-raspberry-cobbler-661930)", but an “include ingredients” search of Strawberries and Raspberries produces no results at all.
-My theory is that the ingredients for this recipe ask for “fresh strawberries” and “fresh raspberries” and that is why the API is not matching “strawberries” or “raspberries” to this recipe.
+It is possible that as the ingredients for this recipe ask for “fresh strawberries” and “fresh raspberries”, the API is not matching “strawberries” or “raspberries” to this recipe.
   - There are many other examples like the one above; the include ingredients feature seems overall to not be well supported by the Spoonacular API.